Worcester will fight Wasps plan to relocate

 “We’ve got one of the richest seams of natural talent in Worcestershire, Warwickshire and Birmingham and we’re investing heavily to allow us to bring in expertise around sports science, nutrition and athletic development.

-“We want to build extensive relationships with senior rugby clubs and and I see these regional academy centres as a real learning experience, not just for young players but teachers, coaches, medics and S&C people.”
+“We want to build extensive relationships with senior rugby clubs and schools and I see these regional academy centres as a real learning experience, not just for young players but teachers, coaches, medics and S&C people.”

 NEALE HARVEY